 Diagnosis of Papilledema

-The degree of disk swelling can be quantified by comparing the plus lens numbers needed to focus an ophthalmoscope on the most elevated portion of the disk and on the unaffected portion of the retina.
-Swelling can also be quantified by measuring nerve fiber layer thickness using optical coherence tomography (OCT); OCT is done to quantify the degree of papilledema so that changes can be monitored.
+The degree of disc swelling can be quantified by comparing the plus lens numbers needed to focus an ophthalmoscope on the most elevated portion of the disc and on the unaffected portion of the retina.
+Swelling can also be quantified by measuring nerve fiber layer thickness using optical coherence tomography (OCT); OCT is performed to quantify the degree of papilledema so that changes can be monitored.

-B-scan ultrasonography, OCT, and fundus autofluorescence are the best diagnostic tools for the pseudo disk edema of optic nerve drusen.
-If papilledema is suspected clinically, magnetic resonance imaging (MRI) of the brain with gadolinium contrast or computed tomography (CT) with contrast is done immediately to exclude causes such as an intracranial mass.
-MR venogram or CT venogram is often done to rule out a dural venous sinus thrombosis.
+B-scan ultrasound, OCT, and fundus autofluorescence are the best diagnostic tools for the pseudo disc edema of optic nerve drusen.
+If papilledema is suspected clinically, MRI of the brain with gadolinium contrast or CT with contrast is performed immediately to exclude causes such as an intracranial mass.
+MR venogram or CT venogram is often performed to exclude a dural venous sinus thrombosis.

 Treatment of Papilledema